On this page

 The health and safety officer and the works council

-As of 1 July 2017 the Netherlands Working Conditions Act has been adjusted to increase employee participation in occupational health services.
+The Netherlands Working Conditions Act has increased employee participation in occupational health services.

 - The works council has the right of consent on the choice and location of the prevention officer.